 - Attending the follow-ups.
 It provides opportunities to learn better-coping skills to manage recovery challenges.
 These strategies can be used to deal with the emotional upheavals of early recovery.

-- Honest sharing with therapist and family can help to talk about the problems quite openly.
+- Honest sharing with the therapist and family can help to talk about the problems quite openly.
 It can also help to learn effective ways of dealing with strong emotions.

 - In recovery, guilt can be very destructive.
 It is one of the major relapse triggers.
-So, it should be dealt skillfully.
+So, it should be dealt with skillfully.
 To avoid guilt the most important thing is to just focus on the present, not on the past and future.

 - Complaint behavior regarding medicines.
 Addicts may show resistance to prescribed medication, due to assumed side effects referring to the internet.